xjtupanda/BGM-Net/README.md

 # BGM-Net
-PyTorch implementation for the paper "Bipartite Graph Matching Network for Partially Relevant Video Retrieval".
+PyTorch implementation for the paper "Bipartite Graph Matching Network for Partially Relevant Video Retrieval" under review.

 > The code is modified from [ms-sl ](https://github.com/HuiGuanLab/ms-sl).

+Full code will be available after review.
+The core of the Bipartite Graph Matching Module (BGMM) is [here](./gadgets/match.py).
 ## Results
 We compare our method against others on three benchmark datasets, i.e., TVR, Activitynet and Charades-STA: